Bihar Board Inter Exams 2022: BIG Update For Students Must Know

-Besides, the board has also asked heads of schools to rectify errors ( if any) in details like students names, photographs, father and mother’s names, medium of examination etc. Also Read - This Sweet Shop in Nashik is Selling 'Golden Modaks' at ₹ 12,000/Kg
+Besides, the board has also asked heads of schools to rectify errors ( if any) in details like students names, photographs, father and mother’s names, medium of examination etc. Also Read - Rajasthan CM's OSD Resigns After Tweet on Punjab Political Crisis Lands Him In Trouble

 Students would need documents such as resident certificate, Aadhar Card, mobile number, photograph, email ID for successful registration.
 The process needs to be followed by all the students appearing for board examinations next year.